metafacture/metafacture-documentation/README.md

 ## Using Metafacture via playground or CLI

 > [!NOTE]
-> No JAVA-Code is necessary!!!
+> No Java-Code is necessary!!!

 While working with the playground or the command line you only need [Flux](#flux) and the transformation module [Fix](#fix).
 Have a look here for [Getting started](/Getting-Started.md).